 In the second part of this series, we showed you how to harden your web server software.
-In this part, we introduce TLS cipher suites, talk about OCSP and show you additional security-related HTTP response headers.
+In this part, we introduce TLS cipher suites, talk about OCSP, and show you additional security-related HTTP response headers.

 Always stay in the loop!

-Subscribe to our RSS/Atom feeds.
+Subscribe to our RSS/Atom feed.

 So far, we hardened the web server and already enabled TLS.
-However, there are even more security features and TLS needs to be hardened.
+However, there are even more security features, and TLS needs to be hardened.

 - hardened web server as configured in part 2